 5. Enhanced People's Housing Process (EPHP) This is a government housing support programme that assists households who wish to enhance their houses by actively contributing towards the building of their own homes.
-The process allows beneficiaries to establish a housing support that provide organisation will them with organisational, technical and administrative assistance.
+The process allows beneficiaries to establish a housing support provide organisation that will them technical and organisational, administrative assistance.